Gingrich Falsely Accuses Obama Of "Waging A War On American Energy"

 Fox News contributor Newt Gingrich recently falsely accused the Obama administration of "waging a war on American energy."
-In fact, the Obama administration has invested in domestic energy production and has made historic efforts to reduce American independence on foreign oil.
+In fact, the Obama administration has invested in domestic energy production and has made historic efforts to reduce American dependence on foreign oil.

 Fox Contributor Gingrich Smears Obama Admin As "Waging A War On American Energy"